victorbrodsky/order-lab/README.txt

 git add .
 git commit -m ".gitignore is now working"

+#To revert a specific file to a specific version (abcde-commit you want)
+git checkout abcde file/to/restore

 #Testing: run phpunit script, located in symfony's 'bin' folder, with the test file as a parameter:
 ./bin/phpunit -c app src/Oleg/OrderformBundle/Tests/LoginTest.php

 #Testing with casperjs: run   http://collage.med.cornell.edu/order/test/index.php
 #The result log and screenshots are in order/test folder